ocholan/ocholan/README.md

 I'm currently actively learning/interested in C#.

-Some languages I have tinkered in: Luau, Java, Python, Html, Cs, Sql,and C#
+Some languages I have tinkered in: Luau, Java, Python, Html, Cs, Sql, and C#

 Most, if not all of my repositories are private (Sorry!)